Should I seek a non-profit status for my business?

-Answer: Many of my clients joke that they must be a nonprofit corporation because they make no profits.
-However, to be considered a nonprofit business you must form a 501(c)(3) corporation and carry out a charitable, educational, religious, literary or scientific purpose.
-Examples of businesses that qualify are: museums, hospitals, churches, schools, performing arts groups, childcare centers and homeless shelters.
+Many of my clients joke that they must be a nonprofit corporation because they make no profit.
+However, to be considered a nonprofit business you must form a 501(c)(3) corporation for charitable, educational, religious, literary or scientific purposes.
+Examples of businesses that qualify are museums, hospitals, churches, schools, performing arts groups, childcare centers and homeless shelters.

 - You can qualify for tax-exempt status.
-Taxes don't have to be paid on the profit of your activity as long as the money you make is related to your charitable activities.
-In addition to an exception from income taxes, nonprofits are usually exempt from paying property taxes on real estate and other property.
+Income taxes don’t have to be paid on the profit of your activity as long as the money you make is related to your charitable activities.
+Nonprofits are also usually exempt from paying taxes on real estate and other property.

 - You may be eligible for public or private grant money.
-Many public and private grants specify that you have to have the nonprofit 501(c)(3) status to be eligible for grants.
+Many public and private grants specify that you have to have a nonprofit 501(c)(3) status to be eligible for grants.

 - You may solicit tax-deductible contributions.
 A nonprofit is permitted to raise funds by receiving donations from individuals and companies.
 The tax law encourages people and businesses to donate money and property by allowing donors to deduct their contributions on their own tax returns.